 Our recommendations?
 It’s hard to go past the Almond and Custard Kouign Amann if you have a sweet tooth.
 That said, the Potato and Rosemary Danish is a wonder if your taste buds lean towards the savoury.

 Whilst it’s not the cheapest of our best bakeries in Brisbane, the quality of the produce is so superb, it’s worth the extra expense.
 Just make sure you get there early.
-With bread and pastries this good, the queues begin as soo as they open.
+With bread and pastries this good, the queues begin as soon as they open.

 Flour & Chocolate